centreon/centreon-engine/doc/user/configuration/basics/standard_macros.rst

                                   valid in notifications where the $NOTIFICATIONTYPE$ macro is set to "ACKNOWLEDGEMENT".
 _`SERVICEACKCOMMENT` :sup:`8`     A string containing the acknowledgement comment that was entered by the user who acknowledged the service problem.
                                   This macro is only valid in notifications where the $NOTIFICATIONTYPE$ macro is set to "ACKNOWLEDGEMENT".
-_`SERVICEACTIONURL`               Action URL for the service.
-This macro may contain other macros (e.g. $HOSTNAME$ or $SERVICEDESC$), which can be
-                                  useful when you want to pass the service name to a web page.
-_`SERVICENOTESURL`                Notes URL for the service.
-This macro may contain other macros (e.g. $HOSTNAME$ or $SERVICEDESC$), which can be
-                                  useful when you want to pass the service name to a web page.
-_`SERVICENOTES`                   Notes for the service.
-This macro may contain other macros (e.g. $HOSTNAME$ or $SERVICESTATE$), which can be useful
-                                  when you want to service-specific status information, etc. in the description
 ================================= ======================================================================================================================

 Service Group Macros